-Uncertainty and Contracts (Advanced Microeconomics II) is the fifth in a sequence of 5 courses in Microeconomics for a Degree in Economics.
+Uncertainty and Contracts (Advanced Microeconomics II) is the fifth in a sequence of 5 courses in Microeconomics for a Degree in Economics and for a Double Bachelor's Degree in Business and Economics.
 This subject analyzes the economic consequences of the presence of uncertainty and asymmetric information in most economic decisions.
 The first part (chapters 1, 2 and 3) is dedicated to the study of several issues in Game Theory not analyzed in previous courses, including uncertainty both in static and dynamic games, and mixed strategies.
-Several economic applications are considered, as for instance Cournot duopoly under incomplete information, entry decisions into a market,....
+Several economic applications are considered, as for instance Cournot duopoly under incomplete information, entry decisions into a market,...
 Second part of the course is devoted to the analysis of economic decisions under uncertainty and the running of markets under asymmetric information.
 In Chapter 4 is analyzed the Theory of Decision under Uncertainty and the von Neumann-Morgenstern expected utility is introduced.
 We also consider different risk attitudes and their applications.
 Chapter 5 ends the subject by considering markets under asymmetric information, studying models with moral hazard and adverse selection.